cmaignan-source/vsnodes/README.md

-# Custom Node Collection for ALLPLAN VisualScripting
+# Custom Nodes Collection for ALLPLAN VisualScripting

 Welcome to this GitHub project — a **set of custom nodes** for the **ALLPLAN** VisualScripting solution.